 Chai Lai Orchid (2 nights) Riverside Room.
 Breakfast included 80 USD

 - Travel light.
-As you saw I was travelling with a suitcase which was NOT the smartest idea.
+As you saw I was traveling with a suitcase which was NOT the smartest idea.
 Next time I am backpacking all the way

 - Take some sunscreen